ctron/package-drone/README.md

 A lot of things.
 If there is time it will be implemented.
 Or you can help by contributing ;-)

-Hopefully some time package drone can:
+Hopefully some time Package Drone can:

-* Provide access to bundles by an OBR layout
+* Provide access to bundles by an OBR layout (it can do R5)
 * Act as a fully functional Maven M2 repository

 What it is not designed to do